thor314/pazk/README.md

 # What is this?
-This is where I'll be collecting resources related to the Study Group on Justin Thaler's [Proofs Arguments And Zero Knowledge Book](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf).
+This is where I'll be collecting resources related to the Study Group on Dr. Justin Thaler's [Proofs Arguments And Zero Knowledge Book](https://people.cs.georgetown.edu/jthaler/ProofsArgsAndZK.pdf).